 It’s also important to eat a healthy diet.
 The fatigue and breathing difficulty that come with COPD might make it difficult to eat.
 Eating smaller meals more frequently may help.
 Your doctor might suggest nutritional supplements.
 It may also be helpful to rest before meals.

 Exercise is important, but it may be difficult for some.
 Physical activity can strengthen the muscles that help you breathe.
 Talk to your doctor about the physical activities that are right for you.
 Pulmonary rehabilitation also can be a way to improve stamina and help with breathing issues, so ask your doctor about your options.

 A variety of medications may be used to treat the symptoms of COPD.

 Bronchodilators usually come in an inhaler or nebulized form.
 Inhaling the medication delivers it directly to your lungs and airways.
 These medications help to open constricted (narrowed) airways so you can breathe easier.

 There are two classes of bronchodilators: β-agonists and anticholinergics.

 Corticosteroids, such as prednisone, reduce irritation and swelling in the airway.
-They are particularly effective if you have been exposed to an infection or an irritant such as secondhand smoke, extreme temperatures, or harsh fumes.
+They are particularly effective if you’ve been exposed to an infection or an irritant such as secondhand smoke, extreme temperatures, or harsh fumes.
 Corticosteroids may be delivered by inhaler, nebulizer, tablet, or injection.

 Corticosteroids can cause unpleasant side effects.
 When taken in tablet form, these typically include weight gain, water retention, and higher blood sugars.
-Long term they can cause weakening of the bones and a depressed immune system.
+In the long term, they can cause weakening of the bones and a depressed immune system.